joverandout/Web-Based-Hale-Interpreter/README.md

 ```
 This should open the website in your browser.
 If not you can navigate to the URL manually.

+If you have any issues running it on your own machine, Hale is running live at: http://178.79.146.181:3000/

 ## Hale Grammar

 ```